pgRouting/GSoC-pgRouting/doc/planar/pgr_planarFaces.rst

 Description
 -------------------------------------------------------------------------------

+A **face** is a region of the plane bounded by edges in a planar embedding.
+In a connected planar graph, each edge belongs to exactly two faces: one on its left side and one on its right side when following the embedding.

 Given a planar undirected graph, ``pgr_planarFaces`` computes a planar embedding and performs a face traversal using the Boost Graph Library.
 Each face of the embedding is identified, and every edge-face incidence is returned as a row